stream-protocol/b2b-marketplace-backend/README.md

 ### Features

-You can learn about all of the ecommerce features that Medusa provides [in our documentation](https://docs.medusajs.com/introduction#features).
+You can learn about all of the ecommerce features that StreamPay b2b e-commerce provides [in our documentation](https://docs.medusajs.com/introduction#features).

 ## Contributions